-This book called Friends from Umachi books was gifted to us when we were in India, a lovely book about Friendship!
-The Story of Krishna and Sudama is written in a way that my 6 yr old could relate.
+Published by Umachi, Friends was gifted to us when we were in India.
+It is a lovely book about Friendship!
+The Story of Krishna and Sudama is written in a way that my 6-year-old could understand perfectly.
 Umachi books have a great way of building vocabulary by using words with their meaning given without making it all contrived.
 A good choice to begin introducing mythology to kids aged 5+.

 Amar Chitra Katha’s – Krishna

 Who does not remember this classic from ACK, India’s Favorite story teller.
 This story of Krishna is a classic.
 The cover page is iconic and the stories are timeless.
 ACK has these Krishna books in English, Hindi and Tamil too!

 The Chinmaya Bala Katha Series by Chinmaya mission offers a wide variety of books and stories such as Krishna’s Butter Bash, Krishna an Invisible Friend and more!
 Check them out here.